 Introducing The Alphabet

 Having an alphabet freeze in your child’s room is a great way to introduce your child to the alphabet.
 You could sing the alphabet song, pointing to the letters, as part of your bedtime routine.
-There are some lovely toys that introduce toddlers to the alphabet, such as this cute crocodile alphabet puzzle.
+There are some lovely toys that introduce toddlers to the alphabet.
 You can also point to letters when out and about, particularly in relation to their name, i.e. “Oh, look, there’s a B for Ben.”

 All of the steps that you take in the early years will help your child develop the skills they need to begin to learn how to read in school.
 As easy as it might be to now leave the job entirely up to your child’s teacher, it’s still extremely beneficial to your child to keep doing reading based activities at home.
 Any teacher will tell you that is very evident which children are supported with reading activities at home and which children are not.
 Here are some ways you can help your child at home.